Chevy Chase (town), Maryland: Transportation

-Three state highways form the northern, eastern and southern borders of the town, with a fourth lying just beyond the western border.
-Of the three highways directly bordering the town, the most prominent is Maryland Route 185 (Connecticut Avenue), which forms the eastern border of the town.
+Three state highways conscribe the town to the north, east, and south, while a fourth lies just to the west.
+The most prominent is Maryland Route 185 (Connecticut Avenue), which forms the town's eastern border.
 MD 185 extends south to Washington, D.C., and north to the nearest Interstate highway, Interstate 495 (the Capital Beltway).
-From the north side of town, Maryland Route 410 (East–West Highway) extends eastward, providing local connections to many other suburban towns north and northeast of Washington, D.C.
-On the south edge of town, Maryland Route 191 extends west through Bethesda to Potomac.
-The fourth highway, lying just beyond the town's western edge, is Maryland Route 355 (Wisconsin Avenue), which provides many of the same connections as MD 185 does on a slightly more west alignment.
+Maryland Route 410 (East–West Highway) runs along the town's northern border, then eastward toward other suburban towns north and northeast of Washington.
+Maryland Route 191, which forms the south edge of town, extends west through Bethesda to Potomac.
+The fourth highway, lying just beyond the town's western edge, is Maryland Route 355 (Wisconsin Avenue), which provides many of the same connections as MD 185.

-The town is also served by the Washington Metro's Red Line, whose Bethesda station sits about a quarter-mile from the town's northwest corner; and by several Ride On and Metrobus bus lines that stop on Connecticut or Wisconsin Avenues.
+The town's transit options include the Washington Metro's Red Line, whose Bethesda station sits about a quarter-mile from the town's northwest corner; and several Ride On and Metrobus bus lines that stop on Connecticut or Wisconsin Avenues.

+From 1890 to 1935, the area was served by a streetcar line running along Connecticut Avenue.
+Founded as the Rock Creek Railway, it was later operated by the Capital Traction Company and Capital Transit Company until it was replaced by buses in 1935.